 Planning for efficient training begins with the company's strategy.
 An organizational development plan is based on the corporate business plan and on the analysis of subsequent development needs.
 It should not only be the output of top management but also include input from department heads and line managers.
 In fact, line managers have an advantage over top management as they are closer to the daily operations; they have knowledge of the organizational realities and issues that concern the implementation of the strategy and the employees concerned by it (MacNeil 2004: 96).
 After mapping out the long term business goals, an analysis of what capabilities and competences are required for realizing these goals should be made.
-In fact, proper planning is always done in regards to the present day situation as only after knowing the desired state and analyzing the current situation efficient development plan should state the business objectives, learning needs related to the objects, departments concerned by each object and learning needs, development activities, and a deadline or a schedule for the objects to be met.
+In fact, proper planning is always done in regards to the present day situation as only after knowing the desired state and analyzing the current situation efficient development plans can be made for reaching the desired targets.
+The organizational development plan should state the business objectives, learning needs related to the objects, departments concerned by each object and learning needs, development activities, and a deadline or a schedule for the objects to be met.
 (Wentland 2003; Clifford & Thorpe 2007: 134 - 135.)